 If all aforementioned methods do not repair the damaged SSD drive, you can try to securely erase the damaged SSD to fix it.
 Most users reported it worked.
-Luckily, AOMEI Partition Assistant Professional provides such function.
+Luckily, you can upgrade to AOMEI Partition Assistant Professional.
 Its "SSD Secure Erase" feature could completely erase all data on the target SSD drive.

 So, with this powerful SSD repair tool, you can easily and effectively repair corrupted Solid State Drive on Windows 10/8/7.

 The above SSD repair software can also be used to repair Kingston, Intel, Samsung and other SSD drives.
 Besides, its Professional edition also supports SSD partition alignment, which can help improve SSD performance.